ICAN places service dogs with veterans who have a Primary Mobility/Balance Assistance need, PTSD secondary need.

 Our service dogs are trained to support veterans with mobility issues and to interrupt symptoms of Post Traumatic Stress Disorder (PTSD).
 Each dog is trained specifically for each individual veteran’s needs.
 The service dog skills may include: alerting to signs of rising anxiety such as foot-tapping, clenching fists, knee bouncing, and interrupting nightmares.

 An alert allows the veteran to take control of the situation.
 The veteran is taught what they need to do once the dog has alerted.
 They need to know how to incorporate the dog into their overall therapy to help them regain a sense of peace and control.
 Helping a veteran overcome trauma is a team effort.
 The dog alerts to the anxiety and provides comfort in times of need, but it is up to the veteran to take a proactive approach to their healing, with continued counseling, to help them optimize the skills of his/her new partner.

 People who are thinking about applying for a service dog often have many questions about their eligibility and the process.
 Please refer to our FAQ section for many answers to common questions.
-If your specific question is not addressed, please call Sandi, our Client Success Manager at 317-672-3865 or email her at email@example.com.
+If your specific question is not addressed, please call Sandi, our Director of Client Services at 317-672-3865 or email her at email@example.com.